-Graduate Exhibition

-The annual NCAD Graduate Exhibition is the major event in the college's exhibition calendar, as well a key moment annually in the cultural life of Dublin.
+Graduate Exhibition The annual NCAD Graduate Exhibition, NCAD Works, is the major event in the college's exhibition calendar, as well a key moment annually in the cultural life of Dublin.
 It presents an opportunity for all graduating students to showcase their talents as they emerge from the campus environment to embark on their career.
 The Graduate Exhibition marks the end of the academic year and the beginning of summer.
 Graduating students from all areas including Fine Art, Design, Education and Visual Culture have the opportunity to participate.
 The show is widely publicised across media channels, the show previews and opening night in particular attracts influential visitors from industry, social and civic society, arts and cultural agencies as well as local and national government bodies.

 Student work exhibited at the Graduate Exhibition consistently features on high-profile awards lists and has been purchased for various public and private collections.
-You can explore our graduates' work online at ncad.works
+You can explore our graduates' work online at nead.works

 University Rankings

-QS World University Rankings by Subject 2022.
+QS World University Rankings by Subject 2023.

+'''

 NCAD is ...

-90th in world rankings for Academic Reputation Art & Design
+in the top 100 world ranking for Art & Design

-46th in overall European Rankings Art & Design
+/

+top 40 in Europe

+/

 1st in Ireland Art & Design

+'''
-Get Involved Make a difference : Access Outreach

-At NCAD we are passionate about creating meaningful opportunities for young learners, mature learners, Irish Travellers, ethnic minority groups, people with disabilities and neuro- diverse learning styles to explore their interest in art and design as an educational pathway.
+Get Involved Make a difference : Access & Outreach At NCAD we are passionate about creating meaningful opportunities for young learners, mature learners, Irish Travellers, ethnic minority groups, people with disabilities and neuro-diverse learning styles to explore their interest in art and design as an educational pathway.
 As an NCAD student you will have the opportunity to get involved in a number of projects including the Artist Mentoring Project and the Primary School Access Programme for young participants from our linked schools and Youthreach programme.
 Other cross-college projects include Access Day, where every Department offers experiential workshops, and the Student Shadowing Programme, giving two days studio immersion to visiting fifth year pupils.

-For information contact: Finola Mc Ternan, Access Officer mcternanf@staff.ncad.ie We work with schools that have a designated disadvantaged status and we have developed strong links with our partner school principals and art and design teachers, FET and other community organisations.
+We work with schools that have a designated disadvantaged status and we have developed strong links with our partner school principals and art and design teachers, FET and other community organisations.
 We also collaborate with local and national arts and community organisations.
 This collaborative approach allows us to increase our reach and engagement with young people who are interested in art, design, education and visual culture.
 As a student at NCAD, you will have an opportunity to get involved in our programme and become part of our outreach on one of our many projects.
 If you are interested please contact the Access Office, we look forward to meeting you.

 Academic Pathways

 "With 27 learning pathways across undergraduate, post graduate and doctoral study, whether you are just beginning your journey in art and design or continuing your studies, the research-led creative education NCAD offers will ensure your practice is at the cutting-edge of contemporary culture, industry and social enterprise."

-Dr. Siún Hanrahan, Head of Academic Affairs & Research
+Dr. Siún Hanrahan,

+Head of Academic Affairs & Research